Back

 Today

-These days it’s a must to talk about products and maybe use a few affiliate links in a blog.
+These days it's a must to talk about products (as I do for Samyang in this Photography blog, for example) and maybe use a few affiliate links in a blog.
 But as it was back then, the care about my readers still drives all of my content.
 I try to provide as much value as possible, and I hope you get something out of this.

 And I hope you appreciate what you read here.